History, Hookers & Hashish

 we have an awesome tour for you

 One of our goals is to inform people about Amsterdam’s Red Light District as best as possible.
-The Red Light District area is very unique and therefore it raises lots of questions.
+The Red Light District area is very unique and therefore raises lots of questions.
 We will be happy to answer any questions you may have – on our website and during our fascinating walking tours.

-Fox News & Yahoo have listed our Red Light District tours as one of the wackiest tours around the world!
+Fox News & Yahoo have listed our Red Light District tours as one of the wackiest tours of the world!
 Our startup has also been listed by other big media companies like The Telegraph, Huffington Post, Metro, World Travel Guide, Het Parool, The Post Internazionale and Holiday Extras Travel Guide.

 Q: Why join a Red Light District Walking Tour?

 Additionally, our tours are ranked among the best tours & activities in Amsterdam on Tripadvisor.
 We’ll teach you what the Red Light District is really all about.
-Get to know the Dutch culture and its history by joining our walking tours in the Red Light District.
+Get to know the Dutch culture and its history by joining one of our walking tours in the Red Light District.

-Besides our daily tours, we host a Meet & Greet with one of world’s most famous prostitutes; Martine & Louise Fokkens.
+Besides our daily tours, we host a Meet & Greet with two of world’s most famous prostitutes; Martine & Louise Fokkens.
 They have worked in the Red Light District for 50 years!
 That’s right… 50 years!
 The twins are now 74 years old and have recently retired.
-We are proud to say that we are the only company which offers a meet and greet tour with world’s most famous and most experienced prostitutes!
+We are proud to say that we are the only company which offers a meet and greet tour with the world’s most famous and most experienced prostitutes!

 Our tours are fun, interesting and exciting!
 And wacky, of course